 It has been that way for more than a century, dating back to the 1870s when the railroads were first built in Los Angeles.
-The Skid Row area became industrialized with an emphasis on agricultural jobs, attracting short-term workers, especially during the planting and harvesting season.
-Between 1880 and 1930, many small hotels were built to accommodate the new workers.
+The Skid Row area became industrialized with an emphasis on agricultural jobs, attracting short-term workers during the planting and harvesting season.
+Between 1880 and 1930, many small hotels were built to accommodate the migrants.

-As a result of the Great Depression, the downtown area saw an influx of displaced workers and farmers making their way from the Midwest and South.
-Classified as “hobos” and “bums,” a prevalent population of young homeless single males began to form.
+Thanks to the shock of the Great Depression, the downtown area saw an influx of displaced workers and farmers making their way from the Midwest and South.
+Classified as “hobos” and “bums,” a semi-permanent population of young homeless single males began to form.

-During World War II, and at the brink of the Vietnam War, Los Angeles became a stopping point for men looking for war jobs and soldiers being shipped off to the Pacific.
-A formulation of bars, adult bookstores, and small theaters opened in and around the Skid Row area.
+During World War II, and at the brink of the Vietnam War, Los Angeles became a stopping point for men looking for jobs and soldiers being shipped off to the battlefield.
+At the same time, bars, adult bookstores, and small theaters opened in and around Skid Row.

 In 1931, there were roughly 26,000 unhoused people in Los Angeles, and Skid Row attracted numerous returning drug-and-alcohol-addicted veterans.
-In response, the city established the Municipal Service Bureau for Homeless Men in Skid Row in 1928 and then for women in 1933.
-The bureau would refer people to other organizations, such as the Midnight Mission founded in 1914 in Skid Row, due to an absence of public shelters.
+In response, the city established the Municipal Service Bureau for Homeless Men in Skid Row in 1928; five years later, a similar women’s organization was founded.
+The bureau would refer people to other organizations, such as the Midnight Mission founded in 1914, due to an absence of public shelters.

-Only after the Vietnam era up until the 1980s did the demographics of Skid Row shift from predominantly elderly alcohol-dependent white men to young, nonwhite men.
+It wasn’t until the 1980s that the demographics of Skid Row shifted from predominantly elderly alcohol-dependent white men to young, nonwhite men.

-In 2022, of the 4,402 unhoused people experiencing homelessness on Skid Row, 56% identified as Black and 24% as Latino, according to Los Angeles Homeless Services Authority (LAHSA).
-Out of the 4,402 unhoused people on Skid Row, 66% of that population is made up of men.
+In 2022, of the 4,402 people experiencing homelessness on Skid Row, 56 percent identified as Black and 24 percent identified as Latino, according to Los Angeles Homeless Services Authority (LAHSA).

 WOMEN AND SERVICES ON SKID ROW

 Benham said Skid Row is especially dangerous for women.
-She recalled having seen some women get beaten and witnessed a woman get stabbed, and once witnessed a man get shot and die right before her.
+She recalled seeing women get beaten and one woman get stabbed.
+She says she once witnessed a man get shot and die right in front of her.

-“As a woman, I still don’t walk around when I’m by myself, and if I do I have protection on me,” said Benham.
-“Mace, or something, just to protect me.”
+“As a woman, I still don’t walk around when I’m by myself, and if I do I have protection on me,” Benham says.
+“Mace or something, just to protect me.”

-After witnessing and experiencing a multitude of traumatic events, Benham explains that she was fortunate to not experience any abuse.
+Benham says she was fortunate to not experience any abuse.
 However, she’s still dealing “with all the stuff that happened.”

-One of the resources she credits for helping her is the Downtown Women’s Center (DWC), an organization founded in 1978 in Skid Row that focuses exclusively on “serving and empowering women experiencing homelessness and formerly homeless women,” according to the DWC’s website.
+One of the resources she credits for helping her is the Downtown Women’s Center (DWC), an organization founded in 1978 that focuses exclusively on “serving and empowering women experiencing homelessness and formerly homeless women,” according to the DWC’s website.

 Heidy Guerrero, a communication and development coordinator at DWC, explained the resources and opportunities offered.
-The organization offers basic needs such as meals, hygiene stations, and mental health services.
-Their most notable resource is permanent supportive housing.
-Offering 119 units across two residences, making the organization one of the largest housing providers for women in the country.
+The organization provides meals, hygiene stations, and mental health services, though their most notable resource is permanent supportive housing: 119 units across two residences, making the organization one of the largest housing providers for women in the country.
 The Downtown Women’s Center also has a community-based housing program that welcomes women who have children, and a rapid rehousing program that finds immediate housing for women fleeing domestic violence.

-“I was able to actually pull myself up with help,” said Benham.
+“I was able to actually pull myself up with help,” says Benham.
 “There are resources down here for women if they really want them.”

 Today, Benham volunteers every Tuesday and Saturday on Skid Row with Beauty 2 The Streetz, a non-profit organization founded by Shirley Raines.

-Founded in 2015, Beauty 2 The Streetz has become a staple for the Skid Row community.
+Founded in 2015, Beauty 2 The Streetz is today a beloved fixture in the area.
 Raines provides hot meals, drinks, hygiene kits, beauty products, and hair and makeup services to thousands of people.
-Raines is a 54-year-old California native known for her motherly demeanor, colorful buzzed haircut, and bright cut-crease eyeshadow.
-In a 2022 op-ed posted to the Los Angeles Times, she wrote that her reasoning for providing homeless individuals with beauty services is that human touch can be “emotional CPR.”
+The 54-year-old California native is known for her motherly demeanor, dyed and buzzed hair, and bright cut-crease eyeshadow.
+In a 2022 op-ed in the Los Angeles Times, she wrote that her reasoning for providing homeless individuals with beauty services is that human touch can be “emotional CPR.”

-Each Saturday, Raines and her team of volunteers set up and transform the corner of 5th St. and Towne Avenue into a one-stop shop that meets the basic needs of around 400 to 600 unhoused people of Skid Row.
+Raines’s supporters — she has 3.9 million followers on TikTok alone — are responsible for funding the work and services she provides every Saturday, which has steadily grown into a complex operation.
+Each Saturday, Raines and her team of about 25 volunteers set up and transform the corner of 5th St. and Towne Avenue into a one-stop shop that meets the basic needs of about 500 unhoused people.

-Raines’ volunteer team includes about 25 people.
-Each volunteer is assigned a station for the Saturday service, either organizing the hygiene kits and supplies, scooping ice cream, or braiding and cutting hair.
+Each volunteer is assigned a station for the Saturday service — organizing hygiene kits and supplies, scooping ice cream, or braiding and cutting hair.

-Alongside Raines is a crew of Harley riders from Fighters for the World M.C., who serve as Raines’ security.
-They help contain the growing line of people and dismantle possible issues that may arise.
-The Fighter’s motto is, “We fight for those who can’t,” and can be identified by their black leather vests with orange trimming.
-Each of which is decorated with earned patches of their nicknames like “Professor,” “Mr. Clean,” “Lock,” and “Vegas.”
+Alongside Raines are several members of Fighters for the World M.C., a group of Harley-Davidson riders who serve as Raines’s security.
+They help organize the growing line of people and deal with any issues that arise.
+The group’s motto is, “We fight for those who can’t,” which is emblazoned on their black leather vests with orange trim.
+Each vest is decorated with earned patches and nicknames like “Professor,” “Mr. Clean,” “Lock,” and “Vegas.”

-HomieMade Catering, a group composed of Chef Joaquin Castillo, his girlfriend, Lexi Ramirez, David Mondragon, Leonard Lasky, and Jeff Torres provides nutritious meals for the Skid Row community.
-The catering team arrives at Skid Row around 4 a.m. each Saturday to prepare the food.
-When crowds show up at 9 a.m., they’re ready to hand out food that is hot and fresh.
+HomieMade Catering, a group composed of Chef Joaquin Castillo; his girlfriend, Lexi Ramirezl David Mondragon; Leonard Lasky; and Jeff Torres provides nutritious meals for the Skid Row community.
+The catering team arrives at 4 a.m. each Saturday to prepare the food.
+Hungry crowds show up at 9 a.m.

-The meals provided are made possible through donations and cost about eight dollars a plate to feed around 500 people, totaling $4,000 every Saturday.
-Raines explained in an Instagram video that Saturday’s food costs about $16,000 a month, with a yearly cost of $192,000.
+The meals provided are made possible through donations and cost about $8 a plate; every Saturday about 500 people are fed.
+Raines explained in an Instagram video that the yearly total adds up to $192,000.

 Saturday morning on Skid Row you can find tables of much-needed items set up, grills cooking for the hungry, music playing, and volunteers and the unhoused laughing, dancing, and caring for one another.
-Ms. Shirley seems to restore humanity and dignity to every resident of Skid Row that’s lucky enough to cross her path.
+Over and over again, Raines, or Ms. Shirley as she’s called by most, restores humanity and dignity to those she helps.

-Andrew Linares, a volunteer manager for the Midnight Mission, is living proof of the Mission’s success and the embodiment of a “full-circle” story.
+Andrew Linares, a volunteer manager for the Midnight Mission, is proof of the mission’s benefit.

-“When I came to the Midnight Mission, I didn’t expect to have the life I have today,” said Linares.
+“When I came to the Midnight Mission, I didn’t expect to have the life I have today,” Linares says.
 “Where I’m able to buy my own car, have a relationship with my mother and my family, and build a foundation with friends and loved ones.”

-Before starting his work at the Mission in 2018, Linares was living on the streets of Skid Row by himself, battling a drug and alcohol addiction.
-“I needed to use drugs to forget about my current situation,” said Linares.
+Before starting work at the Mission in 2018, Linares was living on Skid Row by himself, battling a drug and alcohol addiction.
+“I needed to use drugs to forget about my situation,” he says.

 In 2015, Linares entered the 12-step program offered by the Midnight Mission and completed it in 2017.

-“It’s just mind-blowing to me, that I get to see now a whole completely different person,” said Linares.
+“It’s just mind-blowing to me, that I get to see now a whole completely different person,” he says.
 “But I get to see the same person that I was behind these doors over here, when someone comes in, and to watch them grow, and become a whole completely different person by the time they get out of here.”

 “So when they leave here, they don’t have anything to worry about.
-They can have a fresh start right, a clean slate,” said Linares.
+They can have a fresh start right, a clean slate,” he says.
 “You’re leaving here, squared away, ready to go.”

 At around 7 p.m. every night, the front gates of the Mission are opened to the community.

-“People can come and put their stuff down and relax for one night,” said Linares.
+“People can come and put their stuff down and relax for one night,” Linares says.
 “It’s not necessarily coming into a program, because there may be some people out there who aren’t ready just yet to come into organizations like ours, but we can at least open our front gate and allow them to sleep somewhere safe, where there’s going to be 24-hour security for them.”

-The Midnight Mission is also responsible for the Home Light Family Living Program, located in the South Bay, the southwestern region of Los Angeles.
-Another year-long program caters to single parents running away from domestic violence.
+The Midnight Mission is also responsible for the Home Light Family Living Program, located in the South Bay.
+That year-long program caters to single parents fleeing domestic violence.

 The location of the Home Light Family Living Program is undisclosed to the public to ensure the safety of its participants.
-Linares shared that the program offers daycare supervision, tutoring courses for children and parents, and offers therapy specifically designed to reunite families.
+Linares said that the program offers daycare supervision, tutoring courses for children and parents, and therapy specifically designed to reunite families.

-“It may look like a zombie film right, where there’s people walking around not really present, or you may feel like your life is in danger,” said Linares.
+“[Skid Row] may look like a zombie film, where there’s people walking around not really present, or you may feel like your life is in danger,” Linares says.
 “But if you look between all the bad things, you’ll see a community that is out to look for one another.”